Teachers who house sit in Shanghai, China

-In this featured story we talked to Liz and Josh at “Peanuts or Pretzels” about their time house sitting in Shanghai, China.
+In this interview we talked to them about their time house sitting in Shanghai, China.
 Like us they have also spent time teaching in China and had some amazing experiences.
-We’ll be talking to them more about this over the coming months.

 How did you find your house sit in Shanghai?